karpurgauram/pratyabhijna/README.md

-Karpur Gauram Website
+# Karpurgauram Website

-Welcome to the official repository for www.karpurgauram.xyz, a spiritual and philosophical website dedicated to the profound teachings of Trika Śaivism, Vedānta, and related traditions.
+Welcome to the official repository for www.karpurgauram.xyz, a spiritual and philosophical website dedicated to the profound teachings of Trika Śaivism and related traditions.
 This repository contains the source code and assets for the website.

 Features